top of page

 Group Content (when it starts, what it covers; what BB are, etc.)

 LOTRO is a game where group content is optional.
 However, group content, especially newer content and Epic (aka Big) Battles are beneficial to run.

 Group content can begin as soon as level 10 with Big Battles (BB).
-You'll want to run this to gain promotion points.
-With 100 and then 200 promotion points, you gain a trait point.
 They can be run as solo, duo, 3-man, 6-man, and 12-mans.
 If you're a low level player, or new to BBs, you'll want to run with at least one other person.

 At level 20, skirmishes and the Great Barrow unlock.
 New instances unlock about every 10 levels or so after that.